 If you start your game from another computer for the first time, if Steam has D3 on its servers but doesn’t detect D2 on the computer, it will automatically download the data and copy D3 to D2.
 Steam Cloud also automatically downloads the missing data whenever you start Steam.

 In a nutshell, the most important data for us is D2.
-If we are able to manipulate it, we can successfully delete the data which you want to delete.
+If we can manipulate it, we can successfully delete the data which you want to delete.

 Note: Some games don’t have D1 and they directly save their data to D2.
 While some games don’t use D2 as a medium and upload the data to the Cloud directly from D1.

-- remotecache.vdf: This file describes all the properties of files which are contained in the remote folder.
+- remotecache.vdf: This file describes all the properties of files that are contained in the remote folder.

 - Remote folder.
 This contains all the files which are synced with your Steam Cloud server.